Out-of-Towner Car Accident Guide:

 #4.
 Driving a company car

-Coordination of Coverage: In some cases, coordination between the company's and the employee's insurance may be necessary to cover certain aspects of the accident, such as medical expenses or deductible reimbursement.
+Coordination of coverage: In some cases, coordination between the company's and the employee's insurance may be necessary to cover certain aspects of the accident, such as medical expenses or deductible reimbursement.
 However, the employer's insurance policy is responsible for covering the damages.

 Back to top

-Personal Car Insurance: An individual's car insurance from another state may provide secondary coverage for accidents involving rental vehicles.
+Personal car insurance: An individual's car insurance from another state may provide secondary coverage for accidents involving rental vehicles.
 However, the extent of this coverage depends on the policy's terms and conditions, including any limitations on out-of-state driving or rental car usage.

 Steps to take after an accident